-Comment: Westpac's gender pay gap surprise - give me strength
+Cathy Murphy: Westpac's gender pay gap surprise - give me strength

 Put shortly; it does not much matter what they bring to the table, or who is assessing them, implicit bias as to what women can do and perceptions of how they operate result in outcomes that skew heavily in favour of male applicants.

 A half-day course in unconscious bias training will not remedy the problem.
-Placing a 'gender equality tick' rider on your email sign off is equally ineffectual.
+Placing a "gender equality tick" rider on your email sign off is equally ineffectual.

-We do not want to hear that organisations are trying, and hope to do better in the future; it is a much-heard refrain that is stale, weak and acutely inadequate.
+We do not want to hear that organisations are trying, and hope to do better in the future; it is a muchheard refrain that is stale, weak and acutely inadequate.

 Stop investing in telling us what we already know because we live the gender pay gap, the restricted opportunities, the networking exclusions and the promotion obstacles every day.

 If you harbour any illusions that success for women in the workplace requires delivering super-excellence notwithstanding that they operate in a world designed almost exclusively for men, I urge you to review the recent and widely-acclaimed "Invisible Women" by Caroline Criado-Perez.